 You might think you’ve moved away from your parents nagging you to turn off your bedroom lights and to recycle your rubbish, but it’s important to recycle even when you’re at university.

-To help you in your quest to be an eco-friendly student we’ve compiled six easy ways that you and your flatmates can help to save the planet.
+To help you in your quest to be an eco-friendly student we’ve compiled six easy tips to help you and your flatmates save the planet.

 1. Recycle, recycle, recycle